MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-discovery-error.md

 # Troubleshoot discovery error - Azure Linux not supported

-This articles describes how to troubleshoot a discovery error for any Linux VMs deployed in Azure.
+This article describes how to troubleshoot a discovery error for any Linux VMs deployed in Azure.

 **Issue**: You may encounter a discovery error Azure Linux not supported for any Linux VMs deployed in Azure.